3dcitydb/3dcitydb-docs/source/3dcitydb/sproc/citydb-constraint.rst

 geometry column.
 All functions are schema-aware and their return type is void.

-.. list-table::  API of CITYDB_CONSTRAINT package for Oracle
+.. list-table::  API of the CITYDB_CONSTRAINT package for Oracle
    :name: citydb_constraint_api_oracle_table

    * - | **Function**